gabe-ochoa/resume/Readme.md

 ```
 - Led a team of 7 engineers in launching a new internal cloud platform which replaced
 the runtime orchestration, metrics, alerting, and CI/CD layers of the Squarespace stack
-- Architectued the migration of over 20+ application and 3000 VMs a container based platform built around Kubernetes
+- Architectued the migration of over 20+ application and 3000 VMs a container based platform
 - Created Kubernetes 101 and 102 courses to train 100+ engineers
 - Participated in team and Incident Commander 24/7 on-call rotations
 - Infrastructure lead for launch of a new billing system; started SRE Partner program
--
 ```

 ### Wink